CourierKyn/tsj/README.md

 `tsj` (Tab-seperated JSONs) is a simple text format just like `tsv`, but more robust and elegant!

-- Each value is JSON-serialized, and that includes any naughty strings containing '\n', '\t' or even any data structure.
+- Each value is JSON-serialized, and that includes any naughty strings containing `\n`, `\t` or even any data structure.

 - Tab seperated, super easy to edit and read by humans.